edfeld/Word-Guess-CLI/README.md

 The program shows the correct answer after the limit of wrong guesses has been reached.

+This game utilizes object constructors for Words and letters, which are contained in separate files.

 Below is the link to my demostration video:

 https://drive.google.com/file/d/1Bxn9C6SPIdVPphEuh7S6GDVUkuCZayGo/view